 - intend to use your own skills to build, extend or renovate your house

 - intend to manage sub-contractors to do the work

 - are a registered builder who builds, extends or renovates a home on your property.

 For information on your role and responsibilities as an owner builder, view:

 When builders do building work, they must meet certain obligations set out in:

 - warranties under the Domestic Building Contracts Act 1995, and

 - guarantees under the Australian Consumer Law.

-If a dispute arises between you and your builder or tradesperson, please follow the steps on our Building disputes, defects and delays page.
+If a dispute arises between you and your builder or tradesperson, please follow the steps on Building disputes, defects and delays.